dignissimus/fhe-database/README.md

 # Tricks used
 Many operations were unsupported in `concrete-numpy` that would have been useful for building the final database.
 To work around these, I was able to encode certain operations on two variables into lookup tables on a single input. on
+# Try it out!
+Run `python four_bit_database.py` to see it in action and have a look inside the `four_bit_database.py` file to see how it was implemented.

 # Tutorial
 The idea for creating a fully homomorphic database revolves around representing operations in such a way that they can be represented as some function on transformations of the entries.
 For the homomorphic database.
 In this example, I choose the addition operator and created a transformation that returns zero when the entry contains the queried data and returns the queried data otherwise.
 This way an operation on the database $F(D)$ can be represented as $F(D) = \sum_{i}^{n} f(D_i)$, the task becomes to find the corresponding function, $f$ that produces the desired results.
 ## Setup